dowjones/Bigtable-dotnet/doc/Installation.md

 Both should be checked.
 Build the solution.

 This step is necessary because of an inconsistency in how submodule dependencies are handled.
 Microsoft is working on a solution.

+You should build both 32-bit and 64-bit as well as Debug and Release because this library targets the correct versions based on your build, and references both 32-bit and 64-bit to enable AnyCPU to work correctly with the P/Invokes.

 From here you can follow the directions from the [readme](../README.md#getting-started) to get started.